planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 This can be a tough choice unless you have a Dickensian knack for clever names.
 A solid idea is to go with something audacious and easy to pronounce.
-This will also help others at your table remember it.
+This also helps others at your table remember it.
 If you get stuck, come back to it later.
 There is space at the end for pronouns to reflect sex and/or gender.